UrbanIntelligenceLab/measuring-inequality-in-community-resilience-to-natural-disasters/README.md

 reasonable request and with permission of VenPath, Inc.

 ### Data structure
-The mobility data is of the following structure:
+The mobility data was organized by the date of registering it in the database, not by the date of ping creation and is partitioned by year, month and day.
+It is of the following structure:

 Column | Type | Description
 -------|------|-------------